poopatterns/poopatterns.github.io/README.md

 # About This Book

-It's Live Book About Software Poo Patterns that can be found in real and popular Open Source projects.
+It's Live Book About Software Poo Patterns that can be found in real and popular software projects (even better if they are Open Source and actual examples/references can be given).

-Let's try to collect all of them in one place.
+Let's try to collect all of them in one place (for the children!).